The man behind the map

 We had to look really closely at him.
 There was this Vizier – a man named Ay – who was second-in-command to the Pharaoh.
 We had to look at the power structure there.
 We had to look at the Egyptian boogeyman out there – the guy who might just sneak in and kill the Pharaoh for some particular reason.
 Or that he might've been injured out in an accident like racing his chariot – like kids do today in their hopped-up supercharged vehicles.
 At 18 years old, this young Pharaoh might have been racing his chariot across the desert and hit a rock and was killed.

-What we were able to do is take behavioral analysis and all of that information in totality, and come up with a theory that the young Pharaoh was actually murdered and the book outlines how we put that together.
+What we were able to do is take behavioural analysis and all of that information in totality, and come up with a theory that the young Pharaoh was actually murdered and the book outlines how we put that together.
 This is kind of a fun part of the book – we put together a ‘charge’ against the person that we believed was responsible for the case and held a ‘grand jury’ and then later convicted them of murder.

 Tory Shepherd: Mike, I love how in true crime style you've given us some red herrings, some false leads and then another great big tease.
 I love it!
 Did you use any GIS?
-As you were traveling around between all those different areas, how did you map where he was compared to where you were going?
+As you were travelling around between all those different areas, how did you map where he was compared to where you were going?

 Mike King: Yeah, in fact we used GIS every step of the way – and that was what was really fun from my personal perspective, being a GIS lover.
 We had to look at things like the movement of the Nile river and how it rises and falls during rainy season and during the driest parts of the year.
 Those were significant times when they would actually bring supplies up the Nile or ferry big chunks of rock to build the temples and other kinds of things.